Hey, fans and friends. Dark Passion Play is an amazing record! I absolutely love it.

-It is of course not only the front woman, but here it needs to be noted that Anette Olzon really delivers on Dark Passion Play.
-And this in spite of the hate that fans directed at her for the simple reason that the band chose her to replace Tarja Turunen.
+It is of course not only the frontwoman who makes the difference.
+But here Anette Olzon really delivers.
+And this, in spite of the hate that fans directed at her for the simple reason that the band chose her to replace Tarja Turunen.
 This undercurrent really came to the forefront when Imaginaerum saw the light of day with all its dire consequences.

 So, how to describe Dark Passion Play?

-Fast and furious in places true to Nightwish‘s past of Power Metal, guitar work reminiscent to what was displayed Once or Oceanborn for that matter.
-Other parts again coming across as soft and silky.
+Fast and furious in places true to Nightwish‘s past of Power and Symphonic Metal, guitar work reminiscent of what was displayed Once or Oceanborn for that matter.
+Other parts again come across as soft and silky.
 I truly marveled at the orchestral inclusions that always fully match the metal.

-The songwriting skills again took a leap forward on this album.
-The over-compression felt on their last album is almost forgotten.
-Mixing and mastering mainly on the high quality side.
-The song structure of the tracks is well executed, much clearer than on other Nightwish records.
+The songwriting skills advanced in leaps and bounds.
+The over-compression we felt on their last album is almost gone.
+Mixing and mastering now sail mainly on the high-quality side.
+The song structure and arrangement of the tracks are sometimes almost sublime, much clearer than on other Nightwish records.